Bound by Corruption by BelovedStranger

 Her curiosity pleased him.
 He had her.

 “I travelled,” he began with a careless shrug.
 “Largely at random.
 First to the nearest village, where I learned where the next settlement was, before moving onto the next, then the next.
 Trying to find my place in the world.
-I fell in with a group of soldiers and enlisted in some lord’s military.
+I soon fell in with a group of soldiers and enlisted in some lord’s military.
 For the experience.
 I needed to learn how to fight, how to survive.
-What I hadn’t realize at the time was that the lord I’d pledged service to was without scruples.
-He worked outside the law.
-He took what he wanted, carving his name into stone and the blood of his victims.”
+What I hadn’t realize at the time—” A lie. “—was that the lord I’d pledged service to was without scruples, operating outside the law.
+He took what he wanted, carving his name in stone and the blood of his victims.”

 Kagome eyed him with dubious interest.
 “So, what?
 You became an outlaw by accident?”

+He ignored her sarcasm.
 “As you can imagine, I knew nothing of the world.
 I was beyond naïve.
-I fell in with the wrong crowd, and once you enter that world, there is only one way you can leave: dead.”
+I fell in with a certain type of people, and once you enter that world, there is only one way you can leave: dead.”
+That wasn’t a lie.

 What he didn’t say was how much he enjoyed the life, especially once he rose on top, toppling the lord he’d enlisted to serve.
 He’d taken everything, winning the game of who was to be lord over all.